-- 1. Compose a research report (not exceeding 30,000 words) which includes (at least) a chapter on the introduction of the study, a chapter on literature review, a chapter on theoretical framework and conceptual framework for a study, a chapter on methodology, a chapter on original findings and discussions and a chapter on conclusions and implications of the study. - 2.
-Cite sources appropriately in the students' research report. - 3.
-Integrate latest research findings in the students' research reports.
+Apply research skills to produce a final research report (minimum of 18000 words, but not exceeding 30,000 words) which includes (at least) a chapter on the introduction of the study, a chapter on literature review, a chapter on theoretical framework and conceptual framework of the study, a chapter on methodology, a chapter on research findings and discussions, and a chapter on conclusions and implications of the study. - 2.
+Demonstrate self-initiative to use latest (within 5 years) and appropriate citations (APA style) of sources in the final research report. - 3.
+Adhere to research ethics for education research in conducting the research project. - 4.
+Practise research management (including but not limited to self management, self regulation and self resposibilities) by communicating research progress to supervisors, from time to time througout the research project period.

-Students will practice as novice researchers and prepare themselves for future job prospects such as academicians, researchers and consultants in public, private, non-profit organisations or non-government organisations.
+Students will practice as novice researchers such as academicians, researchers and consultants in public, private, non-profit organisations or non-government organisations.
 Students will carry out steps in the process of research: identifying a research problem, reviewing the literature, specifying a purpose and research questions or hypotheses, collecting quantitative/qualitative data, analysing and interpreting quantitative/qualitative data, reporting and evaluating research.
 It requires commitments from both students and their supervisor.
+Personal skills, ethics and professionalism are emphasised in the process of planning, implementing, analysing and reporting the study.